 Although a majority have been lost to history, some of the earliest relics of the Church still survive to this day.
 Of the surviving artifacts, those associated with Jesus Christ Himself have been most studied and fascinating of them of all.

-Some of these artifacts include the True Cross, Shroud of Turin, and the Holy Robe of Jesus Christ, reported to be the robe worn by Jesus shortly before His crucifixion.
+Some of these include the Holy Sponge, True Cross, Holy Robe, Holy Lance, and Holy Prepuce, the Virgin’s Girdle, and the Holy Robe of Jesus Christ, reported to be the robe worn by Jesus shortly before His crucifixion.
 What remains of it, and where is it located today?

 According to the Gospel of John, the clothing of Our Lord was divided into four pieces by the Roman soldiers that had crucified Him.
 However, because His robe was woven in one piece of fabric without seams, they cast lots to determine its ownership, so as not to divide it.